A Fire on Raven Ridge: A Case for Decentralized Wildfire Response

 Citizen-Led Initial Mitigation

-As Carla and her team worked, the app tracked their geolocation and monitored environmental conditions in real time.
-A weather sensor less than a mile away detected a sudden drop in humidity and an increase in wind speed.
+As Carla and her team worked, the app tracked their geolocation and monitored environmental conditions in real-time.
+A weather sensor less than a mile away detected a sudden drop in humidity and increased wind speed.
 Lia’s screen flashed a warning: the fire might accelerate.

 “Carla, this is Command.
 Wind speeds are picking up.
 You’ve got about 15 minutes before it’s unsafe to stay in that area.
 Begin wrapping up and prepare to evacuate.”
 Carla acknowledged the message, urging her team to complete the firebreak and retreat to their vehicles.